Namat Abdullah: Career overview

-In 2003, he was awarded Maal Hijrah Sports Figure by Penang Malay Association.
+After retirement

-On 17 September 2014, FourFourTwo he was listed among the top 25 Malaysian footballers of all time.
+For his contribution to Malay football community in Penang state as a community coaches, he was awarded Maal Hijrah Sports Figure by Penang Malay Association in 2003.

 Personal life

 Shahruddin Abdullah, his brother also played for Penang and together with his uncle, Aziz Ahmad.

 Death

 He died at his son-in-law's residence in Taiping, Perak, Malaysia at 74 after a long battle with intestinal cancer at 5.30 pm on 17 December 2020.
 His body was brought to his residence in Taman Peruda, Sungai Petani the same day and his funeral was held at 9 pm the following day on 18 December 2020.